solsword/enfreakment-study/README.md

-# Analyzing Ethnic Enfreakment
+% Analyzing Virtual Enfreakment
+% Sercan Şengün, James Bowie-Wilson, Peter Mawhorter, Yusef Audeh, Haewoon Kwak, and D. Fox Harrell

-This repository contains code and data from an online study that sought to measure some of the contours of ethnic enfreakment in fighting games (Street Fighter V and Tekken 7 specifically).
+This repository contains code and data from an online study that sought to measure some of the contours of virtual enfreakment in fighting games (Street Fighter V and Tekken 7 specifically).
 You can browse all of the files online at:
 [https://github.com/solsword/enfreakment-study/](https://github.com/solsword/enfreakment-study/)

+This document explains what resources are available; the details of the survey methodology and statistical analysis are explained in [this methodology document](methodology.html).

 ## Study Setup